VanshikaTanwar/CEHA_IOT_Product-Development/README.md

      •	The two LEDs can be triggered wirelessly through Arduino Cloud Dashboard, allowing users to operate the system from anywhere using Wi-Fi.
 This project combines cost efficiency, smart automation, and remote access, making it a practical solution for modern home automation.

-# IMAGE OF THE PROJECT
+# IMAGE OF THE Final Product

 ![ceha image ](https://github.com/user-attachments/assets/4518afcf-7f91-4ff0-ad3a-3323263ebead)

-# DEMONSTRATION VIDEO OF THE PRODUCT Demonstration
+# Demonstration Video of the Product working

 https://github.com/user-attachments/assets/4a794490-5865-4092-aeec-8f5c500ca96d

+# Demonstration Video of Final Product

 [![Video Thumbnail](link_to_your_thumbnail_image.jpg)](https://drive.google.com/file/d/1mKWnLduUi8WlkTlkoxxfBus3ZQWCTpxj/view?usp=sharing)